yethihahtwe/PHP-MySQL-Training/modules/02-database-foundations/02-database-structures.md

 - [Database Indexing Strategies](https://use-the-index-luke.com/)

 ## Exercises
-1. Identify three entities (tables) that might exist in the JRS database and list potential columns for each.
+1. Identify three entities (tables) that might exist in your database and list potential columns for each.
 2. For each table identified in Exercise 1, determine appropriate primary keys and any potential foreign keys.
-3. Choose appropriate data types for 5 different pieces of information that JRS might collect about clients.
+3. Choose appropriate data types for 5 different pieces of information that might collect about clients.
 4. Consider a table that stores client case notes.
 What indexes might improve performance when searching through this data?